JReesW/fractal.py/README.md

   fractal = Fractal()
   fractal.generate("output.png")
 ```
-As can be seen, to use the classes, they need to be inherited from.
+As can be seen: to use the classes, they need to be inherited from.
 This is because both `FractalImage` and `FractalAnimation` are abstract base classes.
 They have abstract methods which must be implemented when the class is inherited, otherwise errors will be raised.